 Anne Rimoin

-Dr. Rimoin earned her BA at Middlebury College, MPH at UCLA, and PhD at Johns Hopkins University.
-She started her career in global public health in as a Peace Corps Volunteer in Benin, West Africa in the Guinea Worm Eradication Program.
-She has been recognized for her achievements in the fields of Epidemiology and Global Health with the Middlebury College Alumni Achievement Award (2017), induction as a Fellow of the American Society of Tropical Medicine and Hygiene (2019) and the Johns Hopkins Alumni Association Global Achievement Award (2022).
+Dr. Rimoin received her BA from Middlebury College, MPH from UCLA, and PhD from Johns Hopkins University.
+She began her career in global health as a Peace Corps Volunteer in Benin, West Africa.
+Her contributions to research, training, and public health leadership have been recognized with numerous honors, including the Society for Epidemiologic Research Roger Detels Infectious Disease Award, the Middlebury Alumni Achievement Award, the Johns Hopkins Global Achievement Award, and election as a Fellow of the American Society of Tropical Medicine and Hygiene.

 Center Affiliations